The Ultimate Product Launch Checklist

 - Ensure that you’ve clearly defined your product’s UVP.
 Does it solve a specific set of user problems?
 How is it different from what’s already on the market?
 Will this be a product that is brand-new to the particular market or are you improving on existing solutions (either your own or based on a competitor’s product that isn’t meeting a consumer need/demand)?
 This information is used to create your go-to-market plan and content marketing calendar which should reflect customer pain points, buying habits, and motivations for product purchases.
 Your User Personas are of great importance for this process.

 - If you don’t already have a go-to-market plan and content marketing calendar in place, you should begin one now.
 Decide which marketing and advertising channels have the highest likelihood of reaching your targeted user segments.
-Press releases, blogs, thought leadership articles, white papers, video demos, and social media posts are all valid ways to reach the right user at the right time.
+Press releases, blogs, PPC advertising, thought leadership articles, white papers, videos, and social media posts are all valid ways to reach the right user at the right time.
 Remember, your main goal is to focus on user benefits and how these are unique when compared to your competitors.
 Embed feature descriptions within the aforementioned context or from a problem-solution framework.

 - Plan for ongoing monitoring of KPIs.
 Ideally, this would be automated.
 But, either way, you’ll need to take a continual quantitative pulse so you’re not completely caught off guard should an anomaly occur.

 - Create a plan for launch day activities, e.g., timing your release announcements, creating a risk and mitigation register for that specific day, preparing “all hands on deck” for technical issues that may arise, etc.